4 Things You Need To Stop Accepting From Your Partner

 However, if your partner just isn’t comfortable seeing you thrive as an independent person or simply doesn’t seem to understand the importance of offering support, they are probably not the right one for you.

 As noted above, it’s important for your intimate relationships to promote personal growth.
 Your dream partner may help take you to the most exciting, dynamic parts of who you are and what you can achieve.
-That being said, it’s just as essential to feel truly accepted for who you already are.
+That being said, it’s just as essential to feeling truly accepted for who you already are.

 The best dream partner for you will be someone who makes you feel completely free to be authentic.
 Someone who gives you the sense of being “seen”.
 If you’re being told that you have to change, or it’s even just being heavily but constantly implied, you will lose faith in your own value.
 Your happiness may suffer in dramatic ways as a result.